 HUD regulations permit the Authority to prohibit any elective move by a participant family during the family's initial lease term.
 They also permit the Authority to prohibit more than one elective move by a participant family during any 12-month period.
 However, such prohibitions do not apply when the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalkingsurvivor of VAWA violence/abuse and the move is needed to protect the health or safety of the family or family member or if any family member has been the victim survivor of a sexual assault that occurred on the premises during the 90 calendar day period preceding the family's request to move.
 (See section 2-IV for VAWA provisions).
-The Authority may not terminate assistance if the family, with or without prior notification to the Authority, moves out of a unit in violation of the lease, if such move occurs to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, or any family member who has been the victim of a sexual assault that occurred on the premises during the 90 calendar day period preceding the family's move.
+The Authority, moves out of a unit in violation of the lease, if such move occurs to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, or any family member who has been the victim of a sexual assault that occurred on the premises during the family is or has been the victim of a sexual assault, or stalking, or any family member who has been the victim of a sexual assault that occurred on the premises during the 90 calendar day period preceding the family or stalking, or any family member who has been the victim of a sexual assault that occurred on the premises during the 90 calendar day period preceding the family's move.
 (For the policy on documentation of abuse, see section 16-IX.D.)